hinojosaad/hinojosaad.github.io/index.md

 # Who I am

-I love Data!
+I'lloking for a job and I love Data!
 I have a PhD in Probability and Statistics, and a Data Science specialization certificate.
 I have worked on a variety of projects that include the following topics: Time Series Forecasting, Machine Learning, and Gaussian Noises Analysis.

 # Contact me